SherineAwad/Ribofilio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Ribofilio: A tool to measure ribosomal profiling dropoff rate
+# Ribofilio: A tool to estimate ribosomal profiling dropoff rate

-Ribofilio is a tool to measure ribosomal profiling drop rate that has been tested in ecoli and yeast so far.
+Ribofilio is a tool to estimate ribosomal profiling drop rate that has been tested in ecoli and yeast so far.

 ## Installation